 The steel screw turbine has been used in hydropower since 1990 and only really coming into wide scale deployment in the early 2000’s.
 The basis for this technology has simply been the reverse of an Archimedes screw pump.
 There have been very few innovative changes made to the screw for its new use in hydropower.

 Steel screw turbines have significant manufacturing and transportation costs due to the heavy and large components.
-A lightweight, durable and modular designed turbine would greatly reduce these costs and also allow easy transportation to remote locations, both nationally and internationally.
+A new lightweight, durable design of turbine would greatly reduce these costs and also allow easy transportation to remote locations, both nationally and internationally.

-Extensive prototype development and testing has been carried out to determine the optimal high-tech polymer to be used whilst also taking into account numerous locking mechanism designs of the modules.
+Extensive prototype development and testing has been carried out to determine the optimal high-tech moulded plastic to be used.
 Durability, weight and ease of installation are the key driving parameters behind the innovation.
 This new turbine is now going through patenting and rigorous testing.

 In addition to this, our analysts and programmers carry out exciting work on the following: